Skip to content

 Best Rucking Shoes by Terrain

 The right rucking shoe depends on where you ruck.
-Here are our top picks for road, trail, and mixed-terrain rucking - tested under load.
+Here are our top picks for road, trail, and mixed-terrain rucking - broken down by terrain.

 Best Rucking Shoes by Terrain: Pavement, Trail, Mixed